xvik/gradle-mkdocs-plugin/src/doc/docs/getting-started.md

 Call `mkdocsServe` task to start live reload server to see default site: [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 !!! tip
-    Used port may be changed in mkdocs.yml with [dev_addr](https://www.mkdocs.org/user-guide/configuration/#dev_addr):
+    Used port may be changed: `mkdocs.devPort = 4000`.

-    ```yaml
-    dev_addr: 127.0.0.1:3000
-    ```
+    Note that this setting overrides [dev_addr](https://www.mkdocs.org/user-guide/configuration/#dev_addr) in mkdocs.yml!

 !!! warning
-    Python process will not be killed after you stop gradle execution (search and kill python process manually).
+    Python process **may not be killed** after you stop gradle execution (search and kill python process manually).
 This is a [known gradle problem](https://github.com/gradle/gradle/issues/1128) and the only known workaround is to start task without daemon: `gradlew mkdocsServe --no-daemon`.
     Another alternative is to start serve command directly: copy console command from task execution log and use it directly.

+    When docker used, container should be properly shut down, but not immediately (about 10s).

 ## Initial site configuration